zayamatias/retroscraper-rpie/README.md

 #### --mediadir DIR

-This commabd gives you the option to chose the destination of the media files, you have three options:
+This command gives you the option to choose the destination of the media files, you have three options:

-- Leave it blank, and by default it will save the edia under 3 directories (images, marquees and videos) within the system directory, for example ~/RetroPie/roms/amiga/images, ~/RetroPie/roms/amiga/videos,~/RetroPie/roms/amiga/marquees
+- Leave it blank, and by default, it will save the media under 3 directories (images, marquees and videos) within the system directory, for example ~/RetroPie/roms/amiga/images, ~/RetroPie/roms/amiga/videos,~/RetroPie/roms/amiga/marquees

 - Put an absolute path (DIR starting by /) and it will save everything under that absolute path, but appending the system name to avoid clashing of names, for example, if DIR is '/home/pi/medias' it will create '/home/pi/medias/amiga' and save media there.